xinghalok/micromtn/articles/HostingWithApache.md

 This installs our webserver, Apache2, as well as a Python WSGI module.
 Don't worry if you do not know what a "WSGI module" is right now; you can learn about it <a href="http://code.google.com/p/modwsgi/">here</a>.
 Essentially what it does is hand over  Python's built-in webserver duties to Apache.

-If your point yourself to your EC2 domain (either the DNS address you used to connect to your server via SSH or a URL you have pointed towards it), you will see a welcoming message from our good, if homely friend, the Apache webserver.
+If you point yourself to your EC2 domain (either the DNS address you used to connect to your server via SSH or a URL you have pointed towards it), you will see a welcoming message from our good, if homely friend, the Apache webserver.
 Lets get your Python app on there.

 Type the following: